 Make Your Short-Term Goals Work for You

 Syncing your short-term financial goals and long-term investments is critical for growing passive wealth.
 Many people let investment opportunities fall by the wayside in today's busy world.
-Instead, they can consult with a trusted financial partner, such as Illinois Bank & Trust, to advise them on best practices for long-term savings.
+Instead, they can consult with a trusted financial partner, such as Illinois Bank & Trust, a division of HTLF Bank, to advise them on best practices for long-term savings.

-Get in touch with Illinois Bank & Trust to speak with an expert financial partner with deep market insight.
+Get in touch with Illinois Bank & Trust, a division of HTLF Bank to speak with an expert financial partner with deep market insight.
 They’ll help you align your short-term financial goals with your long-term investment strategies today.

 Products offered through Wealth Advisory Services are not FDIC Insured, are not bank guaranteed and may lose value.